 The Kilimanjaro Crew is the important group of personnel who will be your support and motivate you throughout your Kilimanjaro Climb.
 The mountain crew is the only team that works selflessly to make sure the climbers reach the summit safely and successfully.
 Make sure you tip them well as per Kilimanjaro Tipping Guide.

 The Mountain Crew Include:

-- Chief Guide – The chief guide has a lot of experience, they are medically trained and have the responsibility to oversee the entire group including the routine health checkups.
+- Chief Guide – In reality, The chief guide has a lot of experience, they are medically train and have the responsibility to oversee the entire group including the routine health checkups.

 - Cook – The cooks are responsible to prepare delicious food with locally sourced meat, vegetables, and fruits.

 - Waiter – The waiter has the responsibility to help the cook and also serve food and bring coffee/tea in the morning.